docardoso/website/content/home/about.en.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "DSc in Artificial Intelligence" institution = "PESC-COPPE-UFRJ" year = "In progress"
+  course = "PhD in Artificial Intelligence" institution = "PESC-COPPE-UFRJ" year = "2017"

 [[education.courses]]
   course = "MSc in Artificial Intelligence"